 From time to time, we may need to supplement our cash generated from operations with proceeds from financing activities.
-We currently have two revolving credit facilities available to us, each for up to \$25 million of borrowings, to provide us with available financing for working capital, equipment purchases and other general corporate purposes.
-These credit facilities are intended to meet any ongoing cash needs in excess of internally generated cash flows.
+We currently have a revolving credit facility available to us, for up to \$25 million of borrowings, to provide us with available financing for working capital, equipment purchases and other general corporate purposes.
+This credit facility is intended to meet any ongoing cash needs in excess of internally generated cash flows.

-Our revolving credit agreements restrict our ability to engage in some business activities.
+Our revolving credit agreement limits our ability to engage in some business activities.

-Our revolving credit agreements contain customary negative covenants and other financial and operating covenants that will, among other things:
+Our revolving credit agreement contains customary negative covenants and other financial and operating covenants that will, among other things:

-- restrict our ability to incur certain additional indebtedness; - restrict our ability to make certain investments; - restrict our ability to merge with another company; - restrict our ability to pay dividends; - require us to maintain financial coverage ratios; and - prevent us from encumbering certain assets except as approved by the lender.
+- limit our ability to incur certain additional indebtedness; - limit our ability to make certain investments; - limit our ability to merge with another company; - limit our ability to pay dividends; - require us to maintain financial coverage ratios; and - prevent us from encumbering certain assets except as approved by the lender.

-These restrictions could cause us to default on our credit agreements or negatively affect our operations.
+These limitations could cause us to default on our credit agreements or negatively affect our operations.